 Q: What does it cost and where can I purchase it?

 Day One is a free app to download on iOS and Mac as standalone apps with Basic features.
 Premium features are available for an in-app subscription.
-It is $34.99 USD/year or $3.99 USD/month.
+It is $34.99 USD/year.

 Q: Are you giving a discount to users that purchased Day One 2.0 before subscription?

-Yes.
-Existing Day One 2.0 users can subscribe for $24.99 USD/year.
-Because Plus (grandfathered) user status based on your purchase history, it's possible you could see this status on an iOS device but not your Mac (or vice versa).
+We offered a discount to Plus (legacy) users from June 28, 2017 to June 17, 2019.
+The discount is not currently available.
+Because "Plus" user status based on your purchase history, it's possible you could see this status on an iOS device but not your Mac (or vice versa).

 Q: Why are you charging for this update?

 Day One 2.0 is the result of over two years of design and development.
 Paying for Day One 2.0 means that we’ll be able to continue to maintain and develop the Day One apps.

 Q: Do I need to create a Day One account in order to sync?

 Q: Why can’t I use Dropbox and iCloud for syncing?

 A requirement for 2.0's new features was that we create our own syncing service—Day One Sync.
 Encryption and other features are dependent upon Day One's server infrastructure.